binarycraft007/tigerbeetle/src/clients/go/README.md

 request.
 You can refer to the ID field in the response to distinguish accounts.

+In this example, transfer `137` exists while transfer `138` does not.

 ```go
 accounts, err := client.LookupAccounts([]tb_types.Uint128{uint128("1"), uint128("2")})
 if err != nil {